AtharvDubey12/Dubey-s-Calculator/README.md

 11.)
 Check continuity and differentiability of function at a point.

 12.)
-And not to forget, basic arithimetic like addition, subtraction, multiplication and division.
+And not to forget, basic arithmetic like addition, subtraction, multiplication and division.

 Libraries used: 'tk' and 'sympy'